I Speak these words softly for those who hear hard.

 resolved to solving the problems discussed.

-Thusly, my motto is, “In Dog We Trust.”
+Thusly, our motto is, “In Dog We Trust.”